EFForg/privacybadger/doc/DESIGN-AND-ROADMAP.md

    certain parts of first party cookies back to itself using image query strings (pixel cookie sharing).

+   2d.
+Observes on which first party origins a given third party uses the [Beacon API].

-3. If a third party origin receives a cookie, a supercookie, an image pixel containing first party cookie data, or makes JavaScript fingerprinting API calls on 3 or more first party origins, this is deemed to be "cross site tracking".
+3. If a third party origin receives a cookie, a supercookie, an image pixel containing first party cookie data, uses the Beacon API, or makes JavaScript fingerprinting API calls on three or more first party origins, this is deemed to be "cross site tracking".
 4. Typically, cross site trackers are blocked completely; Privacy Badger prevents the browser from communicating with them.
 The exception is if the site is on Privacy Badger's "yellow list" (aka the "cookie block list"), in